CREATE A CONNECTION TO YOUR BACNET SERVER

 package:sudo apt install mono-complete

-- Navigate to the folder where you extracted YABE and to run it use the mono command:
+- Navigate to the folder where you extracted YABE and run it using the mono command:

 mono ./Yabe.exe